DISCOVER OUR TRAVEL KITS

 The bark or leaves are steam distilled to create the essential oil.
 It is one of the oldest aromatics that was used in embalming and later in the 15th century used by grave robbers to protect themselves against the plague.
 This warming oil helps treat exhaustion, promoting a sense of happiness.
 It helps enhance circulation and alleviate muscle aches.
 It helps treat various skin conditions, from the dry to the blemish prone.
 It also has antimicrobial qualities and is said to boost the immune system.

-4. Clove (Syzgium aromaticum)
+4. Clove (Eugenia caryophyllus)

 The flower buds are dried and then steam distilled to produce the essential oils.
 Another ancient aromatic, it has been cultivated for at least 2000 years – in China, it was originally used as breath fresheners, food and medicine.
 This stimulating oil helps restore optimism and aids memory and concentration.
 It is best known in dental care, but its pain relieving properties help soothe painful joints and muscles.
 It helps benefit the digestive system and a comforting oil to diffuse when suffering from colds.

-5. Frankincense (Boswellia)
+5. Frankincense (Boswellia or Olibanum)

 The resin is collected once dried and then steam distilled into this beautiful essential oil.
 Famously known for being used as incense, it has been recorded in Ancient Egypt as being used in beauty rituals too.
 Frankincense promotes a sense of calm but also aids focus, hence its popularity in meditation.
 It helps promote respiratory health, and its toning qualities make it an important ingredient in skincare, helping repair damaged skin.

-6. Lemongrass (Cymbopogon)
+8. Lemongrass (Cymbopogon)

 The chopped grass is steam distilled to create the essential oil.
 A close relative of Citronella, Lemongrass came into circulation in the mid-20th century, although it’s reported that it was distributed secretly by the Philippines as early as the 17th century.
 Well known for its culinary properties, lemongrass also helps to relieve stress and nervous exhaustion.
 Its tonifying properties helps treat muscle strain and benefits the digestive system.
 It also helps to unblock pores and treat blemish-prone skin.

-7. Lime (Citrus aurantifolia)
+9. Lime (Citrus aurantifolia)

 The essential oil is expressed from the peel of the fruit.
 Lime oil was traditionally used to treat scurvy among British naval soldiers in the 19th Century, as well as being popular in perfumery as a top note in colognes.
 This zesty essential oil is uplifting and energising.
 It helps maintain healthy skin and balance oily skin thanks to its toning properties.
 Its antimicrobial qualities may help with immunity and treat infections.

-8. Mandarin (Citrus reticulata)
+10. Mandarin (Citrus reticulata)

 This gentle oil from the citrus family is also expressed from the peel.
 Its origins are unknown, but first recorded for its digestive benefits in China, but it wasn’t until the early 1800s that it was introduced to Europe.
 Mandarin is a balancing oil that encourages a sense of calm and self-worth.
 Due to being low in toxicity, it is a great oil to use for children’s health, popular in France as a digestive tonic and promoting calm.
 Its mildly astringent properties help aid detox in treating water retention.

-9. Melissa (Melissa officinalis)
+11. Melissa (Melissa officinalis)

 Melissa, or Lemon Balm, is steam-distilled from the herb.
 It produces a small yield, so it isn’t easy to obtain the pure essential oil.
 It has been used for over 2000 years, starting with the Greeks and Romans, as they believed it to be beneficial for the mood and memory.
 Indeed, Melissa is very beneficial for the nervous system, helping combat stress and tension.
 As a result, this is a popular oil to help treat tension headaches and has a calming effect on the heart, assisting in reducing palpitations.
 Its cooling effects benefit both respiratory and digestive systems.